 Once you have the data in the format above, you may upload it directly into the Mean Variance menu and you will get the chart shown as figure 3.

 Clicking on anyone asset you may see its ticker, its monthly estimated expected rate of return and its estimated monthly standard deviation.
 Figure three shows META.
+By clicking on the efficient frontier radio button and leaving the is shorting permitted box blank, you get the chart appearing as figure 4.

 You may click on any point in the frontier and get the corresponding investments that would generate the estimates for both expected rate of return and standard deviation.
 In the chart we chose a portfolio with a monthly expected rate of return of 0.023 and a standard deviation of 0.074 Such a portfolio, shown in green, would have the following composition: 8% of the amount you intend to invest should be invested in MSFT, 60% in AAPL, and 32% in META.
 Of course you could incorporate other companies up to 10 of them.
 You could just as well analyze companies from other exchanges around the world.